RaDonda Vaught homicide case: Criminal trial

 After being delayed for more than a year due to the COVID-19 pandemic, Vaught's trial began on March 21, 2022.

 Prosecutors portrayed the use of the override function as evidence of recklessness, even though many experts have testified that overrides are daily events at many hospitals, and Vaught stated that Vanderbilt's 2017 upgrade of its computer systems had caused such delays that nurses were instructed to use overrides to get medication that they needed.

 A Tennessee Bureau of Investigation agent testified that the medical center had a "heavy burden of responsibility" for the deadly medication error, but that the Bureau of Investigation only pursued criminal charges and penalties against the nurse, not the hospital.

 After Murphey's death, the hospital did not report the error to federal or state regulators (as required by law) and reported to the county medical examiner that Murphey died of natural causes with no mention of the vecuronium.
-The hospital also negotiated a out-of-court settlement with Murphey's family which prevents them from disclosing details of her death.
+The hospital also negotiated an out-of-court settlement with Murphey's family which prevents them from disclosing details of her death.

 On March 25, 2022, the jury convicted Vaught of gross neglect of an impaired adult and negligent homicide, which carries a maximum sentence of eight years in prison.
 She was acquitted of the more serious charge of reckless homicide.
 On May 13, 2022, Judge Jennifer Smith ruled that Vaught would not have to spend time in prison, sentencing her instead to three years' probation.

 Public reaction

 After the trial, a Change.org petition requesting clemency for Vaught quickly garnered over 200,000 signatures.

-In response to the public backlash, the prosecutor's office issued a statement in which it defended its decision to prosecute Vaught: "The jury’s conviction of Radonda Vaught was not an indictment against the nursing profession or the medical community.
-This case was, and always has been about the gross neglect by Radonda Vaught that caused the death of Charlene Murphey.”
+In response to the public backlash, the prosecutor's office issued a statement in which it defended its decision to prosecute Vaught: "The jury's conviction of Radonda Vaught was not an indictment against the nursing profession or the medical community.
+This case was, and always has been about the gross neglect by Radonda Vaught that caused the death of Charlene Murphey."

 Nursing unions and other concerned organizations issued statements warning that Vaught's prosecution could set a precedent for criminalizing honest medical errors and lead to compromised patient care due to medical workers failing to report their errors out of fear of severe punishment.

 Janie Harvey Garner of Show Me Your Stethoscope, a nurse advocacy group, said that Vaught's case undermined the practice of just culture, which seeks to improve health care by not penalizing health care workers who are transparent about mistakes and near mistakes.
 The "just culture" philosophy has been adopted by hospitals since a 1999 study by the National Academy of Medicine found that 98,000 people may have been dying due to medical errors annually.

-Robin Begley of the American Hospital Association said the case was likely to have a “chilling effect on the culture of safety in health care.”
+Robin Begley of the American Hospital Association said the case was likely to have a "chilling effect on the culture of safety in health care."

 The American Nurses Association, the American Association of Critical-Care Nurses, and the National Medical Association all expressed concern that Vaught's prosecution set a "dangerous precedent."